amzn/amazon-hub-support/in-store/us/index.md

 <span class="pa"> What if the carrier is attempting to deliver a parcel that appears damaged? </span>If possible, do not scan in the damaged parcel and reject it by giving it back to the driver.
 The driver will return the parcel to the depot and the customer will receive a refund.

-<span class="pa"> Do I need to check customer ID? </span>No, customers only need to present their pickup code to collect their parcels.
+<span class="pa"> Do I need to check the customers ID? </span>No, customers only need to present their pickup code to collect their parcels.

-<span class="pa"> What should I do if a customer does not have a pickup notification? </span>If the customer cannot find their pickup notification offer the following tips: Check email: The pickup code will be in an email from “Delivery notifications”.
-Get support: Have the customer reach out to customer service by selecting Contact Us on the Amazon website or Amazon mobile app.
-An Amazon customer service representative can resend the pickup code when the customer can verify their account.
+<span class="pa"> What should I do if a customer does not have a pickup notification? </span>

 <span class="pa"> What if the device is lost, stolen or broken? </span>Please contact Amazon support, by clicking on the ‘?’ (upper right), scroll down at the end of the help page and request support.